DBMoUK/ensuretls/README.md

 ### Beginning with ensuretlsv1

-Classify each Puppet Master node with: profiles::enabletlsv1
+Classify each Puppet Master node with: profiles::enabletlsv1, ensure hiera data element examples in hieradata/default.yaml are migrated into the appropriate hiera file in your infrastructure.

+Note:

+'puppet_enterprise::profile::amq::broker::stomp_transport_options':
+  'transport.enabledProtocols': 'TLSv1'

+Is utilised by the puppet_enterprise::profile::amq::broker class to lock down MCollective communication to TLSv1.

 ## Usage